 \section{Concluding remarks}

-We conclude the investigation started in Paper~\citetalias{Diazsoler21} about the ability of torsional Alfv\'en waves to drive turbulence in coronal loops.
-Because of plasma and/or magnetic nonuniformity, standing torsional Alfv\'{e}n waves undergo the process of phase mixing, generating shear flows perpendicular to the magnetic field direction in adjacent radial positions as time increases.
+We concluded the investigation started in Paper~\citetalias{Diazsoler21b} into the ability of torsional Alfv\'en waves to drive turbulence in coronal loops.
+Because of plasma and/or magnetic nonuniformity, standing torsional Alfv\'{e}n waves undergo phase mixing, generating shear flows perpendicular to the magnetic field direction in adjacent radial positions as time increases.
 Eventually, the shear flows trigger the KHi, as \citet{HeyvaertPriest83} and \citet{Browning84} first predicted.

-In the absence of magnetic twist (the case studied in Paper~\citetalias{Diazsoler21}), the KHi can grow nonlinearly without opposition.
+In the absence of magnetic twist (the case studied in Paper~\citetalias{Diazsoler21b}), the KHi can grow nonlinearly without opposition.
 The nonlinear evolution of the KHi naturally induces turbulence.
 First, large KHi eddies are formed, which later break into smaller eddies in a cascade-like dynamics.
-Mixing of plasma takes place.
-An important increase in vorticity is found and the generation of small scales speeds up compared with the initial phase dominated by phase mixing alone.
-Turbulence evolves perpendicularly to the magnetic field, so that for a straight magnetic field turbulence is pseudo-2D.
+Mixing of plasma occurs.
+An important increase in vorticity is found, and the generation of small scales speeds up compared with the initial phase, which is dominated by phase mixing alone.
+Turbulence evolves perpendicularly to the magnetic field, so that for a straight magnetic field, turbulence is pseudo-2D.

-In the present paper, we have explored the role of magnetic twist.
-While the linear evolution of phase mixing is similar in the presence or in the absence of twist, the dynamics of the subsequent KHi growth and turbulence generation depends strongly on the strength of the twist.
+We have explored the role of magnetic twist.
+While the linear evolution of phase mixing is similar in the presence or absence of twist, the dynamics of the subsequent KHi growth and turbulence generation strongly depends on the strength of the twist.

 If magnetic twist is sufficiently weak, the onset and growth of the KHi is just delayed, but the dynamics is similar to that in the case of a straight magnetic field.
 In this regime, the stronger the magnetic twist, the longer the delay.
-Although the vorticity still increases dramatically during the development of turbulence, the increase is smaller compared with that in absence of magnetic twist.
+Although the vorticity still increases dramatically during the development of turbulence, the increase is smaller than in absence of magnetic twist.
 Small scales are still quickly generated by turbulence, although at a slower pace than when twist is absent.
-Turbulence still evolves perpendicularly to the magnetic field lines, but since the field is twisted, turbulence is no longer confined to perpendicular planes to the tube axis.
+Turbulence still evolves perpendicularly to the magnetic field lines, but because the field is twisted, turbulence is no longer confined to perpendicular planes to the tube axis.